Donitzo/wad-together/README.md

 If you encounter a compatibility issue, please [open an issue](https://github.com/Donitzo/wad-together/issues) with the `compatibility` label.
 You may also submit a pull request to update the compatibility table.

 For general bug reports, [open an issue](https://github.com/Donitzo/wad-together/issues) with the `bug` label.
 For feature requests, use the `feature-request` label.
+Use `enhancement` for general improvement suggestions.

 ## License